 3. Statutory accident benefits coverage

 If you have been injured as the result of a collision, accident benefits coverage helps you pay for your medical expenses, rehabilitation, or attendant care.
 It offers replacement income in case you’re unable to work.
 These benefits are available regardless of who caused the accident, and there are options to increase this coverage as well.
-What are the 5 parts of an insurance policy, if not helpful?

 4. Uninsured driver coverage